 Immigration Benefits in EOIR Removal Proceedings

-The information on this page only applies to individuals who are requesting, or who have been granted, relief from removal or protection while they are in removal proceedings in Immigration Court or before the Board of Immigration Appeals (BIA).
-Immigration courts and the BIA are part of the Executive Office for Immigration Review (EOIR) within the Department of Justice (DOJ).
-If eligible, individuals in removal proceedings can apply for various immigration benefits, which if granted, provide relief from removal, such as adjustment to permanent resident status, cancellation of removal, and certain waivers of inadmissibility.
-Eligible individuals may also seek asylum or withholding of removal, among other forms of protection relief.
+The information on this page applies only to individuals who are requesting, or who have been granted, relief or protection from removal while they are in proceedings in an immigration court or before the Board of Immigration Appeals (BIA).
+Immigration courts and the BIA are part of the Executive Office for Immigration Review (EOIR) in the U.S. Department of Justice.

-If the Immigration Judge grants your application, you will be given the Post-Order Instructions for Individuals Granted Relief or Protection from Removal by Immigration Court (PDF, 235.78 KB) at the conclusion of the removal proceedings.
-These post-order instructions describe the steps you should follow to obtain documentation of your immigration status and work authorization.
-If relief or protection is granted by the BIA, your BIA decision will contain similar instructions for obtaining your documentation.
-For more information, please see also the Questions and Answers on Implementation of EOIR Background Check Regulation for Aliens Seeking Relief or Protection from Removal (PDF, 64.73 KB).
-You may obtain additional information on receiving documentation following your receipt of an EOIR order granting you immigration benefits at the page on this website devoted to that information.
+If the immigration judge grants your application for relief or protection from removal, you should be given Post-Order Instructions for Individuals Granted Relief or Protection from Removal by Immigration Court (PDF, 235.78 KB) (PDF, 235.78 KB) (Post-Order Instructions) at the end of the removal proceedings.
+These instructions describe the steps you should follow to obtain documentation of your immigration status and employment authorization.
+If the BIA grants you relief or protection from removal, your BIA decision should contain similar instructions for obtaining your documentation.
+For more information, please see Questions and Answers on Implementation of EOIR Background Check Regulation for Aliens Seeking Relief or Protection from Removal (PDF, 64.73 KB) (PDF, 64.73 KB).